 You will live in one of the university residences for the term.
-In general, you will be in one of three halls ("dorm" is not used in British English): Beech Glade, St. Elizabeth's (St. Lizzie's) or Alwyn Hall.
+Semester-only students will usually be in one of three "catered" halls ("dorm" is not used in British English; "catered" means that you will have a meal plan): Beech Glade, St. Elizabeth's (St. Lizzie's) or Alwyn Hall.
 Each of these halls has three floors and various wings that consist of 5-7 rooms with both British and international students, with one shared bathroom and kitchen per wing.
-Most rooms are singles but not all.
-Halls are co-ed, so don't be surprised if your wing-mates are female and male.
-All of the halls are within five minutes walking distance of the center of campus and 10 minutes from the city center.
+These halls are within five minutes walking distance of the center of campus and 10 minutes from the city center.